kinten108101/markdoc/README.md

 # MarkDoc

-A distributed system of note repositories / Zettelkastens, where I store my personal notes and writings and more.
+A distributed system of note repositories / Zettelkästen, where I store my personal notes and writings and more.

-For a brief history, refer to Various Zettelkasten's[^varzet].
+You should read up on the definition of a Zettelkasten[^zet] and a brief history of the MarkDoc system[^varzet].

 ## Repositories